Sony Xperia Z: tougher than your average smartphone

 The screen is a 5” Full HD 1080p ‘Reality Display, and the camera is 13 megapixel.
 The front and back of the 7.9 mm thick Xperia Z is made from tempered glass, made tougher with an anti-shatter film, with a frame made from a metal substitute used in car manufacturing.

-Sony Xperia z black front and back mobile phone
+Sony Xperia Z smartphone, black, front and back view

 Part of the software lineup is Battery Stamina Mode, that shuts down apps when the screen is off, that pick right up where they left off when the screen is on.
 Entertainment software is covered by the pre-installed Walkman app, for your music and movie pleasure.
 It will play your already-collected songs and films, and provide access to Sony’s Music Unlimited and Video Unlimited offerings.